sgade/swift-pocket/README.md

 let pocket = Pocket(consumerKey: "...")
 ```

-### Note on asynchronous functions

-All asynchronous calls implement Swift's async/await feature.
-There are also callback-based implementations available.

 ### Authorization

 The instance needs to be authenticated with the user's account.
 This is done via the user's consent in the browser.